-The video recording and CV must be submitted by 5pm Thursday October 17th.
-Please send an email message with a shareable link to download your video along with your CV, to the competition Chair,douglas.mcnabney [at] mcgill.ca ( Prof. Douglas McNabney).
+The video recording and CV must be submitted by 5:00 p.m.
+Wednesday, March 31st, 2021.
+Please send an email message with a shareable OneDrive link to download your video along with your CV, to the competition Chair, Prof. Douglas McNabney (douglas.mcnabney [at] mcgill.ca).

 A preliminary round jury formed of Schulich School of Music String Area faculty will assess the recording and CV, taking into account the artistic merit, quality, and quantity of the candidate's performances and the candidate’s academic record.
 The jury places particular emphasis upon the candidate's contribution to the Schulich School of Music and the larger McGill communities over several semesters.

 Between 5 and 7 candidates will be forwarded to a Semi-Final Round to be held on Saturday, May 15th, 2021 at 7:00 p.m. in Pollack Hall.

 3 candidates from the semi-final round will be forwarded to the Final Round to be held the following day, Sunday, May 16th, 2021 at 7:00 p.m. in Pollack Hall.

 The jury includes external Guest Jurors and Professors of the Schulich School of Music (excluding teachers of candidates).
 Decisions of the jury are final.

 Preliminary Round: Candidates submit an unedited video recording of 30 minutes of repertoire of their choice that must include 10 to 15 minutes of solo unaccompanied repertoire.
 Concerto movements are acceptable.